 With more and more of us being more environmentally conscious, we are beginning to understand that change is needed and want to do out bit to help.
 This transition in attitude is gathering momentum, and slowly but surely everyone is starting to do their bit to help reduce waste in this industry.

 The truth is that the clothing industry creates waste, and this has increased as the fast fashion industry has boomed.
 Until now the ecological issues have gone unnoticed, but as we have become increasingly aware of the environmental damage it has caused, we are rapidly and actively trying to improve the negative impact that our way of life has on the environment.

 Fast fashion is the main culprit.
-Not so long ago, in the industry there were four seasons a year, in which brands and designers would release their latest collection.
+Not so long ago, in the industry there were four seasons a year, when brands and designers would release their seasonal collection.
 Today is quite different, with some brands releasing new styles every single day.
 As quickly as a new style comes in, yesterday’s is considered out of fashion.
 All of this results in a lot of waste.
 An estimated £140 million worth of clothing is sent to landfills in the UK alone every year source:https://wrap.org.uk/taking-action/textiles, or destroyed creating masses of harmful gasses to be released into the atmosphere.